To0nsa/Airguardian/README.md

 ---

-**With these steps, you’ll have Airguardian running on any new machine with just Docker, Docker Compose, and git.**3
+**With these steps, you’ll have Airguardian running on any new machine with just Docker, Docker Compose, and git.**

 ---